 Student evaluations of a course and its professor are a crucial element in helping faculty achieve excellence in the classroom and the institution in demonstrating that students are gaining knowledge.
-Students may evaluate courses they are taking starting on the Monday of the twelfth week of instruction (04/10/23) through the end of finals week by logging in to myUCA and clicking on the Evals button on the top right.
+Students may evaluate courses they are taking starting on the Monday of the twelfth week of instruction (04/08/24) through the end of finals week by logging in to myUCA and clicking on the Feedback Hub.